Appleby Flood Risk Management Scheme

 Where I can find out more information:

-We will circulate an updated information leaflet in Spring 2021 with detailed information about the planned works for the Summer.
+We will circulate an updated information leaflet to residents in Autumn 2021 with detailed information about the planned works.
+A formal period of consultation will be available during the planning process.
+The traffic management plan will form part of the planning application.

 We welcome your feedback via e-mail at firstname.lastname@example.org